-Native and third-party Windows services can use your internet connection even before the system is fully booted.
+Native and third-party services can use your internet connection even before the system is fully booted.
 Any application installed on your system has the opportunity to connect to a server on the Internet and to exchange data long before you are able to connect to a VPN.
-However, the IVPN Firewall can be configured to protect your system all the time, ensuring that no traffic will leak outside the VPN tunnel even when the IVPN Client, its service, or even Windows is not fully booted.
+However, the IVPN Firewall can be configured to protect your system all the time, ensuring that no traffic will leak outside the VPN tunnel even when the IVPN Client, its service, or even the operating system is not fully booted.
 Such traffic will just be filtered out until everything finishes loading, and the connection with the VPN is established.
 When using a traditional kill switch, it is only effective once the operating system starts the application.

 As IPv6 becomes more popular, more and more ISP’s and Wi-Fi hotspots around the world allocate an IPv6 subnetwork for their clients along with an IPv4 address.

 According to the Google IPv6 adoption statistics, 14.5% of all US traffic is IPv6.
 Some countries, such as Belgium have an adoption rate exceeding 30%.